 - Fertilize them only in the growing season, i.e., spring and summer.

-A pot that is 1-2 inches larger in diameter than the plant’s root ball is ideal for Silver Glory String of Hearts.
-Similarly, you can also opt for a 3.5-5 inches pot to grow them.
+A terracotta pot that is 1-2 inches larger in diameter than the plant’s root ball is ideal for Silver Glory String of Hearts.

 Your plant is root-bound if you see roots poking out of the drainage holes and signs of yellowing, drooping, limping of foliage, and stunted growth.